 With a Final Breath

 Mark once said, "The life I've had has been good enough that I can die happily.
 Surfing's done that; surfing's given me that.
-So I can accept dying while I'm surfing."
+So, I can accept dying while I'm surfing."
 No one really knows how Mark drowned.
 There is speculation that he hit the bottom, but; it is not known when he hit.
 A bottom collision may have occurred after drowning or possibly led to drowning.
 An autopsy revealed some plaque buildup in his arteries.
-In warmer conditions plaque may not be a deadly issue.
-Blood circulation is restricted in cold temperatures by constricting veins, conserving blood for organs.
-When veins constrict with an interior build-up, blocked circulation may cause a loss of consciousness.
+Blood circulation is restricted in cold temperatures by constricting veins.
+Our sympathetic nervous protects us, conserving warm blood for organs.
+When veins constrict with an interior plaque build-up, blocked circulation may cause a loss of consciousness or a cardiac arrest.
 Common dangers can become deadly in cold water.

 Mike Parsons, a fellow big wave surfer, caught the wave immediately after Mark’s and wiped out.
 Mike says he bumped into another surfer while violently churning in the cold icy water.
 He later realized that he collided with Mark.
 This confirms that Mark was held under for at least two waves.
 He was possibly still alive at their encounter.
 Mark did not surface, true to another quote that became his epithet, "If you want the ultimate thrill, you've got to be willing to pay the ultimate price."
 The truth is, using Mark's experience we may avoid paying the ultimate price.